MorganKryze/ConsoleAppVisuals/docs/introduction/new_elements.md

 - Remove the element

 > [!TIP]
-> To witness the effect of the functions we will use, we created several inspector elements.
+> To witness the effects of the functions we will use, we created several inspector elements.

 ### Deactivate the element